codemagic-ci-cd/codemagic-docs/content/yaml/yaml-conditional-run.md

 The `condition` you specify will be evaluated during the build.
 The build will be skipped if the condition evaluates to `false`.

-The current environment is accessible under the `env` variable.
+Information about the current environment is accessible under the `env` variable.

 For example, the build will continue if the triggering event was *not* a draft pull request update: